SyncWide-Solutions/SyncWide-Configurator/README.md

 SyncWide Configurator easily configers Your Server to your needs!

 ## Features
-- Webserver
 - Apache
 - Nginx

-- Programming Languages
 - Python
 - NodeJS
 - PHP

-- Databases (Comming soon!)
 - MySQL
 - MongoDB
 - PostgreSQL
 - SQLite

 ## OS
 This Software is Ubuntu/Debian only!